kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 <img alt="source-map-explorer" src="https://tva1.sinaimg.cn/large/008i3skNly1gx2pz85jf1j31lf0u07aa.jpg" width="800" />

-### web app manifest
-An installed PWA can escape a user’s browser tab and show up everywhere other apps do: in app switchers, in task bars, in app launchers.
-They can have their own stand-alone window.
-To users, they feel just like any other app installed on their system.

-While installation criteria varies slightly browser to browser, in general, they agree that these three items must be included for an PWA to be considered installable:
-- Served over HTTPS
-- Include a Web App Manifest that includes `Name`, `Icons`, `Start URL`, `Display Mode`
-- Registers a Service Worker

-The Web App Manifest is the key to describing your PWA to the browser.
-Read https://web.dev/add-manifest

 ## Set up Prettier and ESLint
 1. Install `Prettier` and `ESLint` plugins and enable `format on save` in settings (execute `save without formatting` command to disable).
 If you don't see the code formatted automatically on file save then it might be because you have multiple formatters installed in VS Code.
 Set `Format Document With...` and choose prettier to get it working.
 2. We can edit some default settings for prettier in settings (`cmd + ,`, then type prettier)